ashkwart/ashkwart/README.md

 - 🎀 Hey!
 My name is Ashley and i'm very intrested in UX design and App development.
-I'm a current Freshman CS major at Cornell University learning JAVA.
+I'm a current Freshman CS major at Cornell University currently learning JAVA.
 -  As of right now I'd love to collaborate with app design and/or software develompent within Apps

 <!---